-Or we could use something like Vocalign and let the plugin line-up our vocal takes for us in 1 pass.
+Or we could use something like Vocalign and let the plugin line up our vocal takes for us in 1 pass.

-- Set the Sidechain to the Main Vocal take
+- Select the Main Vocal track

 Bounce your backing vocal regions in place, and now have perfectly-timed vocal stacks.

 It’s kinda spooky how tight VocAlign locks the backing vocals to the main vocals.
 But it’s also magical what Vocalign does.

 This isn’t the first time I’ve written about Mastering the Mix’s suite of plugins.
 But they truly have become indispensable to me.

 If you’ve read WLPR for any length of time, you know I’m a huge proponent of using Reference tracks.